CyrilleB79/charInfo/readme.md

 Note: you must fill out this dictionary if at least one custom symbol dictionary is included in the add-on.
 If not, leave the dictionary empty.

+###### Speech pronunciation dictionaries

+Information on custom speech (pronunciation) dictionaries must be specified in buildVars under `speechDictionaries` dictionary as follows:

+* Dictionary name (string key for a nested dictionary): each `symbolDictionaries` entry is a name for the included custom speech dictionary placed in `speechDicts` folder inside `addon` folder.
+The file is named `<dictionary_name>.dic`.
+This nested dictionary should specify:
+	* displayName (string): the name of the dictionary shown to users and is translatable.
+	* mandatory (True/False): Always enabled (True) or optional and visible in the GUI (False)

+Note: you must fill out this dictionary if at least one custom speech dictionary is included in the add-on.
+If not, leave the dictionary empty.

 ### To manage documentation files for your addon:

 1. Copy the `readme.md` file for your add-on to the first created folder, where you copied `buildVars.py`.
 You can also copy `style.css` to improve the presentation of HTML documents.